melroy89/dotfiles/voidlinux.md

   git php-fpm composer nginx mariadb phpMyAdmin \
   gpick vscode celluloid ghex gnome-calculator qalculate-gtk \
   jq sq chrony gcc make cmake nano \
-  mpv
+  mpv xfce4-whiskermenu-plugin
 ```

-If you need the kernel headers as well, use: `linux6.6-headers-6.6.16_1` (And use: `xbps-query -Rs linux` to find the version you want to install).
+_Hint:_ If you need the kernel headers as well, use the package: `linux6.6-headers-6.6.16_1` (You can use to find the correct package name: `xbps-query -Rs linux`).

 ### Enable services